 From exploring 50,000 nautical miles of ocean, 5 Gryes has conducted some of the best research on ocean microplastics and their effects on the marine ecosystem.
 The organization has built a network of global ambassadors from ages 8-80, striving to live plastic-free while speaking up for the safety of our oceans.

 Born from the true story of 52 Blue, otherwise known as the world’s loneliest whale, the Lonely Whale Foundation works to connect people and the ocean in a noninvasive way.
 Since 2015, the small team has collaborated with creatives, influencers, scientists and other organizations to raise awareness about ocean conservancy and plastic pollution.
 Lonely Whale started the #StopSucking campaign to put an end to single-use, plastic straws.
 Today, they offer brands ways to reimagine their impact on the planet.

 After spending time sailing in the Pacific Ocean, Kristal Ambrose launched the Bahamas Plastic Movement to end her home’s dependency on single-use plastics.
+The organization works to conduct research and educate citizens on the importance of reducing plastic waste in our oceans.
+BPM also allows volunteers to take the hands-on approach of cleaning up the local beaches and encourages local businesses, organizations, and individuals to take action in their own spaces and reduce their plastic usage.
 Their methods of transformation include: research, education, citizen science and policy change.
 In 2019, they released a short film called Plastic Warriors that follows young people on the island who are working for a better future.